NathanK29/UARec-Congestion-Project/README.md

-To run the Django API app, you need three terminals opened.
+To run the Django API app, you must have three terminals opened.
 Also, ensure Redis is installed and running on your system.

 Terminal 1.
 Django App